Battleroid/munin-mumble/README.md

 Uses information retrieved about users from Mumble through Ice.
 Updated via cronjob with `update.py` at an interval you define.
 I recommend every 5 minutes.
 Then using Flask a leaderboard of sorts is created with the top idlers!

+**Note:** Only registered users will be tracked.
+Non-registered users are skipped completely.

 Requirements
 ------------